WDerricotte/wderricotte.github.io/teaching/chem111f17/lecture_recap.md

 ## Week 1 ##
 <ul class="fa-ul">
   <li><i class="fa-li fa fa-calendar-check-o"></i><b>Wednesday, January 16th, 2017:</b> First day of classes here at Morehouse!
 After a quick overview of the syllabus we discussed what makes chemistry a <q> Central Science </q> making connections to familiar developments in other fields of study.
 We discussed the scientific method, accuracy vs. precision, and introduced the rules for determining the number of significant figures in a reported value.
 We ended class by taking a stab at several examples for determining sig figs. </li>
+<li><i class="fa-li fa fa-calendar-check-o"></i><b>Friday, January 18th, 2017:</b> Covered quite a few topics today.
+Class began with a review of significant figures in math operations and dimensional analysis.
+Then we introduced the concepts of temperature and density.
+The first Problem Set was distributed as well, keep in mind it is due next Friday and your first quiz is next week Wednesday.</li>
 </ul>